aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/spreadsheetml2003saveoptions/_index.md

 ```

 Causes child elements to be indented.

+**Remarks**

 The default value is true.
 If the value is false, it will reduce the size of the xml file

 **Returns:**
 boolean